survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 A good first step towards a better development environment is to use webpack in its **watch** mode.
 You can activate it through `webpack --watch`.
 Once enabled, it will detect changes made to your files and recompile automatically. *webpack-dev-server* (WDS) builds on top of the watch mode and goes even further.

 WDS is a development server running **in-memory**.
 It refreshes content automatically in the browser while you develop your application.
 It also supports an advanced webpack feature, **Hot Module Replacement** (HMR).
-HMR provides a way to patch the browser state without a full refresh.
-This is particularly powerful with libraries like React.
+HMR provides a way to patch the browser state without a full refresh making it particularly useful with libraries like React.

-HMR goes further than simply refreshing browser on change.
+HMR goes further than refreshing browser on change.
 WDS provides an interface that makes it possible to patch code on the fly.
-This means you will need to implement it for client-side code.
+For this to work, you have to implement it for the client-side code.
 It is trivial for something like CSS by definition (no state), but it's a harder problem with JavaScript frameworks and libraries.
 Often careful design is needed to allow this.
 When the feature works, it is beautiful.

 ## Emitting Files from *webpack-dev-server*

 Even though it's good that WDS operates in-memory by default, sometimes it can be good to emit files to the file system.
-This is particularly true if you are integrating with another server that expects to find the files. [webpack-disk-plugin](https://www.npmjs.com/package/webpack-disk-plugin), [write-file-webpack-plugin](https://www.npmjs.com/package/write-file-webpack-plugin), and more specifically [html-webpack-harddisk-plugin](https://www.npmjs.com/package/html-webpack-harddisk-plugin) can achieve this.
+If you are integrating with another server that expects to find the files, this applies in particular. [webpack-disk-plugin](https://www.npmjs.com/package/webpack-disk-plugin), [write-file-webpack-plugin](https://www.npmjs.com/package/write-file-webpack-plugin), and more specifically [html-webpack-harddisk-plugin](https://www.npmjs.com/package/html-webpack-harddisk-plugin) can achieve this.

 W> You should use *webpack-dev-server* strictly for development.
 If you want to host your application, consider other standard solutions, such as Apache or Nginx.